patelpratyush/ResumeSharp/README.md

-# Resume Tailor - AI Resume Optimization
+# ResumeSharp - AI Resume Optimization

-A full-stack AI-powered application that helps job seekers optimize their resumes for specific job descriptions with ATS-friendly insights, smart suggestions, and a complete subscription system.
+A full-stack AI-powered application that helps job seekers sharpen their resumes for specific job descriptions with ATS-friendly insights, smart suggestions, and a complete subscription system.

 ## 🚀 Features